 There is a designated Maths and Writing display, incorporating photographs of learning and examples of children's achievements.
-There is also a designated Theme board, celebrating the journey of learning and achievements weekly throughout the theme.
+Practitioners will keep a running record to ensure that every child's learning is displayed during an academic year.
+There is also a designated Theme board, celebrating learning and achievements weekly throughout the theme.